Boston343/WeatherProject/README.md

 # Weather Project

 Weather App using an API.
-Used while learning Express.js and APIs.
+Used while learning Express.js and interacting with APIs.

--------- the below has not yet been updated --------

 ## Dependencies